AvinashReddy3108/LITMux/README.md

 ## Credits/Thanks:
  - [Cabbagec](https://github.com/Cabbagec) for his [termux-ohmyzsh](https://github.com/Cabbagec/termux-ohmyzsh) script.
  - The contributors of the [ohmyzsh](https://ohmyz.sh/) community to maintain such an awesome project.
+ - Some of the sweet color schemes are from [Gogh](https://github.com/Mayccoll/Gogh), they deserve their kudos.
  - [romkatv](https://github.com/romkatv) for the awesome [powerlevel10k](https://github.com/romkatv/powerlevel10k) theme for ZSH.